128technology/docs/docs/plugin_monitoring_agent.md

 ```

 #### Top Sources
 The `top-sources` input can be used to configure the various aspects of the top sources API on the system.
-The various configuration options available under `authority > monitoring > input > top-sources` are as follows
+The various configuration options available under `authority > monitoring > input > top-sources` are as follows:

 | Element | Type    | Default | Description                                                 |